Cultural walks along the Bergstrasse

 who captures everyone to whom it sounds.

-With an eye for the special and a love of detail, scientifically based, detached from the standard program, you can explore the sights along the Hessian Bergstrasse with me and get to know the historic people of the Bergstrasse.
+With an eye for the extraordinary and a love of detail, scientifically based, detached from the standard programme, you will explore with me the sights along the Bergstrasse as well as the UNESCO wealth of this fascinating region.

-I research for you in archives, libraries, estates, ... and am always looking for the icing on the cake.
+I research for you in archives, libraries, estates ... and am always on the lookout for the icing on the cake.

 An overview of my cultural walks